WashU-IT-RIS/alpaca-lora/README.md

     val_set_size: int = 10,
 ```

-For information on training details, see TRAINING.md
+For more information on training details, see [TRAINING.md](TRAINING.md)

 ### Inference (`generate.py`)